watertap-org/watertap/docs/technical_reference/unit_models/uv_aop.rst

 Degrees of Freedom and Variables
 --------------------------------
-Aside from the inlet feed state variables (i.e., temperature, pressure, component mass flowrates), the UV AOP model has at least an additional 5 degrees of freedom that the user must specify.
-The table below gives an outline of these.
+The UV system includes the state variables from the associated property package, and an outline of these variables are listed below:

 .. csv-table::
    :header: "Description", "Symbol", "Variable Name", "Index", "Units"